-- Imagine we are given a problem instance, along with a "certificate" of a solution (really a potential solution) of a problem.
-Then the problem is in NP if we can verify that the certificate is correct for the problem instance in time polynomial in the size of the input. - Relies on the fact that checking a solution is easier than computing it (e.g., check that a list is sorted, rather than sorting it.)
+- Imagine we are given a "certificate" of a solution (really a potential solution) of a problem.
+Then the problem is in NP if we can verify that the certificate is correct in time polynomial in the size of the input. - Relies on the fact that checking a solution is easier than computing it (e.g., check that a list is sorted, rather than sorting it.)